mariokerciku/wiki-daprworkshop/Lab-2:-Adding-Dapr-sidecars.md

 ```
 http://<codespace-url -or- localhost:3500>/event
-(with a HTTP header dapr-app-id : event)
+(with a HTTP header dapr-app-id : catalog)
 ```

 Use your favorite tool to inject a header into the HTTP request to the URL.
 You can use the `ModHeader` browser extension, Postman or any other tool.
 Add a header named `dapr-app-id` and give it the value `catalog`.
 Make a new request and see how you will get the same result.